 Resource management helps you decide if you should pull team members from elsewhere to take on the extra work, or if you need to look at other options such as hiring contractors or negotiating timelines.
 Situations like this are by no means uncommon, so don’t be surprised if your resource management software quickly becomes your "single source of truth" for planning projects.

 This can help you:

-- Save time: Nobody likes crunching numbers (unless your last name is IRS), and a resource management software can automatically generate scenarios based on multiple variables and give you instant insight into project capacity and budgets.
+- Save time: Nobody likes crunching numbers (unless your last name is Taxman), and a resource management software can automatically generate scenarios based on multiple variables and give you instant insight into project capacity and budgets.

 Advantage #2: It boosts cross collaboration